raspberrypilearning/quest-seeker/en/step_3.md

 --- collapse ---

 ---
-title: Remove items from the player
+title: Remove items from the Player
 ---

 --- code ---